Collaborative Research Centre 1009 Breaking Barriers - Welcome to our website

 Jour-Fixe Meetings of all SFB scientists

-The Jour-Fixe meetings of all SFB scientists take place on the 3rd Wednesday of every month at 17:00 o'clock c.t. in the auditorium of the institute of medical microbiology.
-Guests are pretty welcome.
-Read also the respective thematic announcements in our appointment calendar.
+The Jour-Fixe meetings for all SFB scientists takes place on the 3rd Wednesday of every month at 5:00 pm c.t. in the auditorium of the Institute of Medical Microbiology.
+Guests are welcome.
+Please also read the respective thematic announcements in our appointment calendar.

 Pioneers in Cell Dynamics and Imaging